department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 You’ll need to provide your gross household income for the previous year.
 So if you’re applying for health care in 2019, you’ll need to provide your gross household income for 2018.

-Your gross household income means the total amount of money you—and anyone living with you in your home—earned within one calendar year before taxes.
+Your gross household income means the total amount of money you—and anyone living with you in your home—earned within one calendar year, before taxes.
 This includes your income from work as well as any other sources, like money you may have taken from a retirement fund or income from the sale of a house.
 If you have a spouse, partner, or dependent child who also contributes income to your family, you’ll need to include this income in your application.

 </div>
 </div>